alexsoluweb/chrome-extension-browser-dimension/README.md

 After installation, you'll find the Browser Dimension Setter & Viewer icon in your Chrome toolbar.

-- **To Set Dimensions:** Click on the extension icon and enter the desired width and height in the provided fields.
-Press "Set Dimensions" to adjust the browser window size.
+- **To Set Dimensions:** Click on the extension icon and enter the desired width and height in the provided fields and press 'enter' to adjust the browser window size.
-- **To View Dimensions:** The current dimensions of the browser window are displayed within the extension popup.
+- **To View Dimensions:** The current dimensions of the browser window are displayed at the very bottom right.
 These update in real-time as you adjust the window size.

 ## Contributing